On tap: Booze still allowed on Amtrak in New Hampshire - NewsBreak

-CONCORD, N.H.
-(AP) — Riders on an Amtrak train that runs from Maine to Boston can continue to buy alcoholic beverages during the 35-mile stretch of the trip that goes through New Hampshire as officials said they plan to work out a “creative solution” to avoid violating a state liquor law.
+Riders on an Amtrak train that runs from Maine to Boston can continue to buy alcoholic beverages during the 35-mile stretch of the trip that goes through New Hampshire as officials work out a “creative solution” to avoid violating a state liquor law, officials said.

 The Northern New England Passenger Rail Authority, a quasi-government agency that has a service agreement with Amtrak, said it was told by the New Hampshire Liquor Commission that the train can’t serve alcohol during the New Hampshire portion of the journey.
 There's a law that forbids serving alcohol that hasn't been purchased in the state.

-The liquor commission “will initiate a simple change in statute to ensure there is no further confusion,” to allow alcohol sales to continue, spokesperson E.J.
-Powers said Wednesday.

-In a statement Tuesday, the commission said that the Massachusetts-based company that provides the train’s food and beverage service “inadvertently acknowledged that it had been in violation” of New Hampshire’s law as it was in the process of renewing its license to serve alcohol on the Downeaster.
+The liquor commission didn't immediately comment Wednesday.
+It said in a statement Tuesday that the Massachusetts-based company that provides the train's food and beverage service “inadvertently acknowledged that it had been in violation” of New Hampshire's law as it was in the process of renewing its license to serve alcohol on the Downeaster.

-The commission, which granted the renewal, said it is “exploring a creative solution, laying tracks for a unique partnership between New Hampshire and Maine.”
+The commission said it is “exploring a creative solution, laying tracks for a unique partnership between New Hampshire and Maine.”

 Meanwhile, alcohol sales will continue as usual.